 ‘Excellent company and investment service that makes me comfortable parting with my money.
 Wealthify is the future with its roboinvesting platform' – Paul

-- Wealthify provides a value for money, hassle free passive method of investing in the stock market and is ideal for beginners given that you can start investing with as little as £1.
+- Wealthify* provides a value for money, hassle-free passive method of investing in the stock market and is ideal for beginners given that you can start investing with as little as £1 (£50 for pensions).

-- It's worth bearing in mind that there is no reason to not invest with more than one robo-adviser, to stop you having all your eggs in one basket.
-As with other robo-advice firms (with the exception of Scalable Capital) Wealthify's tiered charging structure is their attempt to discourage you from doing this.
+- It's worth bearing in mind that there is no reason to not invest with more than one robo-adviser, to stop you having all your eggs in one basket (although you can only open one Stocks and Shares ISA each tax year).

 - Wealthify or any other robo-advice service for that matter won't suit those wanting to be more involved in how and where their money is invested.
 If you want to take a more hands-on investment approach which empowers you to run your own money and make your own fund decisions then have a look at my 80-20 Investor service.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 But as you can clearly see this has in no way influenced this independent and balanced review of the product.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any offers – Wealthify, Moneyfarm